Absence of percolation for Poisson outdegree-one graphs: Proof of Theorem

 \subsection{Sketch of the proof}

-We have to prove that any random outdegree-one model which satisfies the Loop and Shield assumptions, does not contain any infinite cluster with probability $1$:
+We have to prove that any random outdegree-one model satisfying \textbf{(LA)} and \textbf{(SA)} does not contain any infinite cluster with probability $1$, i.e.

-First, thanks to a standard mass transport argument, we can reduce the proof of the absence of percolation to the absence of forward percolation (Proposition \ref{PropTM} of Section \ref{sect:ForwardtoBackward}):
+First, thanks to a standard mass transport argument (Proposition \ref{PropTM} of Section \ref{sect:ForwardtoBackward}), we can reduce the proof of the absence of percolation to the absence of forward percolation:

-Then, we proceed by absurd and assume that, with positive probability, an infinite forward branch starts at a typical marked point $\Theta$:
+Then, we proceed by contradiction and assume that, with positive probability, an infinite forward branch starts at a typical marked point $\Theta$:

-In all the rest of this paper, we set $\Theta=(0,U)$ where $U$ is an uniform random variable in $[0;1]$, and $\mathbb{X}_{\Theta}$ denotes the configuration $\mathbb{X}\cup\{\Theta\}$.
-In Sections \ref{sect:LoopingPoint} and \ref{sect:FromAlmostLoopingToLooping}, are respectively introduced the notions of \textit{looping points} and \textit{almost looping points}.
-To sum up, a looping point admits a finite Forward set, i.e. a forward branch ending with a loop, and an almost looping point is set to become a looping point by adding some suitable marked points.
-Combining the Loop and Shield assumptions, we prove in Proposition \ref{PropLiggett} of Section \ref{sect:InfiniteAlmostLooping} that (\ref{InfiniteForwardTypical}) forces the infinite branch $\text{For}(\Theta,\mathbb{X}_{\Theta})$ to contain an infinite number of almost looping points:
+where $\mathbb{X}_{\Theta}$ denotes the configuration $\mathbb{X}\cup\{\Theta\}$ with $\Theta=(0,U)$ and $U$ is an uniform random variable in $[0;1]$.
+Two central notions here are \textit{looping points} and \textit{almost looping points}.
+To sum up, a looping point admits a finite Forward set, i.e. a forward branch ending with a loop.
+An almost looping point is set to become a looping point by adding some suitable marked points.
+See respectively Definitions \ref{defi:LoopingPoint} and \ref{DefinitionALP}.
+In Section \ref{sect:InfiniteAlmostLooping}, we use intensively hypotheses \textbf{(LA)} and \textbf{(SA)} to prove that (\ref{InfiniteForwardTypical}) forces the infinite branch $\text{For}(\Theta,\mathbb{X}_{\Theta})$ to contain an infinite number of almost looping points:

-Heuristically, such event should not occur since it produces an infinite number of opportunities to break the branch by adding points.
-Precisely, Proposition \ref{prop:contradiction} of Section \ref{sect:ForwardToBackward} allows to convert the forward result (\ref{InfiniteAlmostLooping}) to a backward one.
-Precisely,
+This is Proposition \ref{PropLiggett}.
+Heuristically, such event should not occur since it produces an infinite number of opportunities to break the forward branch by adding points.
+Precisely, Proposition \ref{prop:contradiction} allows to convert the forward result (\ref{InfiniteAlmostLooping}) to a backward one:

-By adding some suitable marked points, it follows from (\ref{ExpectInfiniteAlmost}) that the mean size of the Backward set of a typical looping point is infinite (see Proposition \ref{prop:FromAlmostLoopingToLooping} of Section \ref{sect:FromAlmostLoopingToLooping}):
+Thus, by adding some suitable marked points, (\ref{ExpectInfiniteAlmost}) implies that the mean size of the Backward set of a typical looping point is infinite (Proposition \ref{prop:FromAlmostLoopingToLooping}):

-This actually is the only place where the condition $(iii)$ of the Loop assumption is used.
-Finally, another use of the mass transport principle (Proposition \ref{PropBLP} of Section \ref{sect:LoopingPoint}) makes statement (\ref{ExpectInfiniteLooping}) impossible.
-This contradiction achieves the proof.
+This actually is the only place where the condition $(iii)$ of \textbf{(LA)} is used.
+Finally, another use of the mass transport principle (Proposition \ref{PropBLP}) makes statement (\ref{ExpectInfiniteLooping}) impossible.
+This contradiction achieves the proof of Theorem \ref{mainTH}.